sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/plugins/index.md

-  storageManager, // The storage manager is what you use to store data to disk dataCollection, // a shared collection of the collected data timestamp, // The timestamp of when you started the run budget // If you run with budget, the result will be here }
+  storageManager, // The storage manager is what you use to store data to disk dataCollection, // a shared collection of the collected data timestamp, // The timestamp of when you started the run budget, // If you run with budget, the result will be here log // The logger used in sitespeed.io, use it to log https://github.com/seanmonstar/intel }
 ~~~